erik-bleich/erik-bleich.github.io/mpomplab.md

     <h3>Middlebury College students have undertaken a number of senior theses based on their participation in the lab.
 These include:</h3>
     <dt>
+        <dd>Emily Stabler (2019), “In the Wake of Tragedy” - Investigating Claims of Racial and Religious Prejudice in Media Coverage of Mass Shooters</dd>
         <dd>Razan Jabari (2018), Media Coverage of Palestinians and Israelis in the United States & the United Kingdom, 1996-2016</dd>
         <dd>James Callison (2018), Pushed to The Margins: How the News Media in the United States and United Kingdom Discuss Immigration</dd>
         <dd>Hasher Nisar (2017), Media, Geography, & Status Hierarchies - Muslims and Jews: Evidence from <i>The New York Times</i> and <i>The Guardian</i>, 1985-2014</dd>